How Edeva Uses Continuous Aggregations and IoT to Build Smarter Cities

 Bike and pedestrian data: We use cameras installed above a pedestrian and cycle path.
 The camera can detect and count pedestrians and bicycles passing in both directions.
 We push this data to EdevaLive for analysis.

-Number plate data: We can use a camera to detect the number plate of a vehicle.
+Number plate data: We can use a camera to detect a vehicle's number plate.
 This way, we can control devices like gates to open automatically.
-It can also be used to look up the amount of electric vs. petrol or diesel vehicles passing the camera or determine if a specific vehicle exceeds the cargo weight limit.
+The camera can also be used to look up the number of electric vs. petrol or diesel vehicles passing it or determine if a specific vehicle exceeds the cargo weight limit.

 Gyroscopic data: We offer a gyroscopic sensor that can gather data for acceleration in all different planes.
 This device generates a lot of data that can be uploaded to EdevaLive in batches or as a stream (if the vehicle has an Internet connection).
 This data is GPS-tagged and can be used to calculate jerk to provide indications on working conditions to a bus driver, for instance.
 The data can also be used to calculate the wear and tear of vehicles and many other things.

-Environmental data: It is important to monitor environmental data in a smart city platform.
-This is why we use small portable devices that can measure the occurrence of different particle sizes in the air.
-It can also measure CO2 and other gasses.
-On top of that, it measures the usual things like temperature, wind speed, etc. All this data is pushed to EdevaLive.
+Environmental data: Monitoring environmental data in a smart city platform is important.
+This is why we use small portable devices that can measure the occurrence of different particle sizes in the air, CO2, and other gases.
+In addition, they measure the usual things like temperature, wind speed, etc. All this data is pushed to EdevaLive.

 Alarm data: Our IoT devices and roadside servers can send alarm information if a sensor or other parts malfunction.
 All this data comes to EdevaLive in the same way as a regular IoT event, but these events are only used internally so that we can react as quickly as possible if there is a problem.